Chief of Staff

 Laudie holds a double B.A from Carleton College in Northfield, MN in Psychology and Theater Arts.
 In her free time, she loves to attend local productions around town and make sure her two cats, Tao and Tulip, stay out of trouble.

 Margaux serves as Commissioner Ryan’s Communication Strategist.
-She manages media relations, external communications, contributes to constituent relations and the City’s crisis communications efforts, and supports Commissioner Ryan with speechwriting and social media.
+She manages media relations, external communications, and contributes to constituent relations and the City’s crisis communications efforts, and supports Commissioner Ryan with speechwriting and social media.
 Margaux has held a variety of social media, marketing, and communications roles across a spectrum of sectors.
 Most recently, Margaux served as Communications Director for former Portland City Commissioner Chloe Eudaly.
 Margaux received her Bachelor’s degree in Political Science and History from Fordham University.

 Margaux enjoys Dungeons & Dragons, true crime podcasts, Pacific Northwest winters, historical nonfiction, and long walks with her cats.